 In fact, I recommend updating all your accounts so that they are associated with your checking account, rather than your debit card.
 That way, the next time your debit card expires, you won’t have to worry about updating anything.
 Remember, tour checking account number and routing number don’t change when you get a new debit card.

 Will my new debit card have the same pin?
-In most cases, when you get a new debit card, your PIN will remain the same.
-However, in cases of identity theft, or a stolen debit card, you will likely be required to create an entirely new pin.
+Yes.
+Typically, when you get a new debit card, your PIN will remain the same.
+However, in cases of identity theft, or a stolen debit card, you will likely be required to create a new pin.
 Your PIN is for your financial protection, so be sure to write it down, and never share it with anyone.